rust-lang/rust/src/doc/book/macros.md

 function name will expand to either `::increment` or `::mylib::increment`.

 To keep this system simple and correct, `#[macro_use] extern crate ...` may only appear at the root of your crate, not inside `mod`.
-This ensures that `$crate` is a single identifier.

 # The deep end